-The entities involved in this use case are shown in the Figure 5.9-1 and described as follows:
+The entities involved in this use case are shown in the Figure 6.9-1 and described as follows:

-M2M Service Infrastructure: It represents a Service Provider infrastructure, including the physical equipment (e.g. a set of physical servers) that provides management of data and coordination capabilities for the M2M Service Provider and communicates with M2M Devices
+M2M Service Infrastructure: It represents a SP infrastructure, including the physical equipment (e.g. a set of physical servers) that provides management of data and coordination capabilities for the M2M SP and communicates with M2M Devices.

 NOTE: An M2M Service Infrastructure may communicate with other M2M Service Infrastructures.
 An M2M Service Infrastructure contains a CSE.
 It can also contain M2M applications.

-M2M Service Provider: entity (e.g. a company) that provides M2M Common Services to a M2M Application Service Provider or to the User
+M2M Service Provider: entity (e.g. a company) that provides M2M Common Services to a M2M Application Service Provider or to the User.

 M2M Application: It represents an IoT application that is responsible for accumulating data, transferring it to the SP and performing actions instructed by the SP .

-M2M App-ID Registration Authority (ARA): legal entity that manages/administers the App-ID database used to issue unique global identifiers consistent with oneM2M specifications.
+M2M App-ID Registration Authority (ARA): legal entity that manages/administers the App-ID database used to issue unique global identifiers consistent with oneM2M specifications

 6.8 Pre-conditions